alasdairpan/logroller/README.md

 - Enable compression for rotated files to save disk space
 - Consider time-based rotation for predictable file sizes
 - Use appropriate rotation sizes to balance between file handling overhead and disk usage
+- XZ compression: Provides highest compression ratios but uses more CPU and memory.
+On some low memory devices (etc. Embedded Devices), high ratios may fail to start compression.
+[More info](https://man.archlinux.org/man/xz.1.en#:~:text=The%20following%20table%20summarises%20the%20features%20of%20the%20presets%3A) (enable with `xz` feature)
 - Set reasonable `max_keep_files` to prevent excessive disk usage

 ## Troubleshooting 🔧